-Competitive Spirit "Nelson A. Shaw: Horse Sense"
+Competitive Spirit "Shorty Hodgins: Play Ball!"
+"Nelson A. Shaw: Horse Sense"

 Businesswomen Sparta's Millinery Mavens: "Catherine Roberts & Rose Adelia Gaut: Mother-Daughter Hatters", and "Dora May Clute: Self-Made Woman"